 Toward an Engaged and Hopeful Civic Presence

-2023 Hatfield Prize Recipients
+CPJ Releases 2023 Hatfield Prize Reports!

 The Hatfield Prize is awarded annually to three student-faculty pairs from Council for Christian Colleges & Universities (CCCU) schools.